MathDial: A Dialogue Tutoring Dataset with Rich Pedagogical Properties Grounded in Math Reasoning Problems: Limitations

 \section{Limitations}

-In this work, we used ChatGPT to simulate student confusions.
+In this work, we used an LLM to simulate student confusion.
 However, we acknowledge that these models have a limited understanding of human learning and this is a key limitation in our dataset -- certain kinds of student confusions may be under- or over-represented in our dataset.
 Future work can focus on addressing this limitation.

-Furthermore, in our setup, teachers were interacting with ChatGPT role-playing as a student.
+Furthermore, in our setup, teachers were interacting with an LLM role-playing as a student.
 However, it is possible that some teachers might have learned to interact with the student model in a different way than they would do in the classroom.
-Furthermore, it is also possible that some teachers may have lost motivation when found out they are not interacting with real students, leading to lower data quality.
+Moreover, it is also possible that some teachers may have lost motivation when found out they are not interacting with real students, leading to lower data quality.
+In the future, we would like to explore solutions to build better LLM-based student models \citep{zhou2023agents}.

 The methodology to collect the dataset was instantiated just for the domain of math reasoning.
-The collection of additional domain-specific datasets is necessary to further generalize the effectiveness of the methodology.
+The collection of additional domain-specific datasets is necessary to further generalize the effectiveness of our methodology.